carole-lavillonniere/rc/README.md

-sudo ln -s $HOME/Workspaces/rc/nightly.desktop  $HOME/ sudo ln -s $HOME/Workspaces/rc/polybar ~/.config/polybar sudo ln -s $HOME/Workspaces/rc/.psqlrc ~/.psqlrc
+sudo ln -s $HOME/Workspaces/rc/nightly.desktop  $HOME/ sudo ln -s $HOME/Workspaces/rc/polybar ~/.config/polybar sudo ln -s $HOME/Workspaces/rc/.psqlrc ~/.psqlrc sudo ln -s $HOME/Workspaces/rc/.alacritty.toml ~/.alacritty.toml

 ```

 ### Keyboard variants
 To list all variants for us layout: `localectl list-x11-keymap-variants us`

+IBus can also sometimes override settings from /etc/default/keyboard.
+You can use the ibus-setup command to modify the settings for IBus.
+To force it to defer to the settings from /etc/default/keyboard, run ibus-setup, go to the Advanced tab, and check Use system keyboard layout.

 ### Restore packages
 The file `pkglist` can be re-generated with: